MassTransit/MassTransit/doc/content/3.documentation/5.configuration/4.persistence/entity-framework.md

     cfg.AddSagaStateMachine<OrderStateMachine, OrderState>()
         .EntityFrameworkRepository(r =>
         {
-            r.ConcurrencyMode = ConcurrencyMode.Pessimistic; // or use Optimistic, which requires RowVersion
+            r.ConcurrencyMode = ConcurrencyMode.Optimistic; // or use Pessimistic, which does not require RowVersion

             r.AddDbContext<DbContext, OrderStateDbContext>((provider,builder) =>
             {